paulopoig/KalyeFeast/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 KalyeFeast was started as a project for my university course.
 The goal was to build an e-commerce website using a Content Management System (CMS).
 Content Management Systems offer a wide range of ready-made tools and templates that enable rapid deployment of an online platform.
-We used Joomla, a free and open source CMS, and incorporated all the core functions - create, read, update, delete (CRUD) - required for operating an e-commerce shop.
+We used Joomla, a free and open-source CMS, and incorporated all the core functions - create, read, update, delete (CRUD) - required for operating an e-commerce shop.

 The purpose of KalyeFeast is to sell delicious Filipino street food while also promoting the diverse food culture of the Philippines.
 It helps small food vendors reach more hungry customers looking for a taste of iconic street eats.
 The website shows hand-drawn sketches of popular snacks to give that nostalgic, appetizing feel.